Frequently Asked Questions About Hunting Accidents in West Virginia

-Hunting is a large part of life in West Virginia.
+Hunting in “Mountain State” West Virginia may be a long-established tradition in which a vast majority of families have at least one member who engages in the activity on a regular basis.
 It is also a dangerous sport that requires a heightened level of care and consciousness regarding the safety of others.
-Whether you hunt occasionally for enjoyment or participate in competitions frequently, you could become injured as a result of another's careless actions.
+Whether you hunt occasionally for enjoyment or participate in competitions frequently, you could become injured as a result of another’s careless actions.

 Below are answers to only a few FAQs about hunting accidents: